TobikoData/sqlmesh/docs/concepts/models/python_models.md

 ## Definition

-Python models can be created by creating a file in the `models/` directory with the `*.py` suffix.
-Inside the file, you need to write a function called `execute` like this.
+To create a Python model add a new file with the `*.py` extension to the `models/` directory.
+Inside the file, define a function named `execute` as in the following example:

 ```python
 import typing as t